gairal/chu-scrapper/README.md

 This package is a serverless backend built on top of Firebase Functions (gCloud Functions).
 It exposes 3 endpoints:

-- GET /tweets => search for tweets
+- GET /roxy => scrap roxy theater
-- POST /sheets => save tweets to a google sheet
+- POST /rickshawstop => scrap rickshawstop
-- GET /translates => translate a string in English
+- GET /indenpendent => scrap the indenpendent

 The whole API is behind a google SSO authentication